Fog at Auckland Airport: Flights cancelled and delayed

-More than two dozen flights have been affected by heavy fog in Auckland this morning.
+Restrictions that saw 37 flights affected by heavy fog in Auckland this morning have now been lifted.

-Auckland Airport says seven regional flights have been cancelled and a further 19 domestic regional flights have been delayed.
+Auckland Airport said nine domestic flights were cancelled and a further 28 domestic regional flights were delayed.

-Many of the affected flights are with Air New Zealand but other airlines are also facing disruptions.
+Many of the affected flights were with Air New Zealand but other airlines also faced disruptions.

 Advertisement